Please note that this pertains to South African Labour Relations and Best Practice.

 • Make sure that the employees that are in charge of ‘procurement’ of any kind, do not have private relationships with your suppliers.

-Now this is just common sense don’t you think?
+Now, this is just common sense don’t you think?
 Staff members shouldn’t be doing anything on the side without your written consent.
-Make sure that whatever it is that they are going to be doing to earn extra cash, is not in competition with you and make sure that it is not going to interfere with their duties at the office.
+Make sure that whatever it is that they are going to be doing to earn extra cash, is not in competition with you, and make sure that it is not going to interfere with their duties at the office.

 • Employers cannot expect employees to perform illegal duties.

 Be careful here.
 If you instruct the bookkeeper not to pay SARS for any reason, you are instructing said bookkeeper to break the law!
 Although the bookkeeper works for you and should be loyal to you and your company, you cannot expect the employee to break the law on your behalf.
-Make sure instructions that you give to your employee are within the boundaries of the law.
+Make sure that the instructions that you give to your employee are within the boundaries of the law.

 • Employers cannot expect employees to ignore their own legal rights in order to satisfy the interests of the employer.

 Again, be fair – it’s your business and you can work as much ‘overtime’ as you like, but you cannot expect your employees to work excessive overtime.
 It’s not good for their well being and ultimately it’s not good for your Company.
-Overly tired employees make mistakes that could cost the Company dearly.
+Overly tired employees make mistakes that could cost the company dearly.

-• An employee who is involved with a Trade Union’s first loyalty is to the Trade Union and not the employer, particularly where the law is protecting the employees rights and not the employers interests.
+• An employee who is involved with a Trade Union’s first loyalty is to the Trade Union and not the employer, particularly where the law is protecting the employees’ rights and not the employer’s interests.

-This is a very difficult one to constrict though, therefore if you have a situation where you feel that a Manager is not performing his/her duties because of Union issues, I would suggest that you contact an accredited Labour Attorney who will advise you on the case in question.
+This is a very difficult one to constrict though, therefore if you have a situation where you feel that a Manager is not performing their duties because of Union issues, I would suggest that you contact an accredited Labour Attorney who will advise you on the case in question.